mglerner/ScienceAndPseudoscience/README.md

 Science And Pseudoscience
 =======================

+*Course Description*: What is pseudoscience, and how can we distinguish it from science?
+Why do people believe in mind reading?
+Alien abduction?
+Human-induced climate change?
+Perpetual motion machines?
+You will develop an understanding of what exactly it is that we call "science," and the critical thinking skills necessary to evaluate (and debunk!) outlandish claims on your own.

 Highly influenced by Alan Peel's [course][APC] at the University of Maryland.
 Also a [course][TSM] on the scientific method at SMU and perhaps a psychology [course][PsychPseudo]